g-courses/jappy.docker/README.md

 Navigate to `http://localhost:8888` in your web browser to access Jupyter server.
 This jupyter server contains the kernels for Python, Java and C++.

-Stop and remove the containers
+Finally, to stop and remove the containers:

 ```
 $ docker compose down